jameshfisher/jameshfisher.com/_posts/2017-04-26-processing-images.md

 ---
-title: "Applying a `CIFilter` to an image in Swift"
+title: "How to apply a `CIFilter` to an image in Swift"
 justification: "Future Vidrio feature requires image processing."
 ---